ankit2grover/CarND-Behavioral-Cloning-P3/writeup_report.md

 ###Model Architecture and Training Strategy

 I have used NVIDIA architecture and I found it perform really well on any dataset.
-As a datapreprocessing converting my data images using Cropping 2d (converting images from (160, 320,3) into (76, 320, 3)) and lambday layer for normalization (converting every pixel value in the range of -0.5 to 0.5)
+As a data wrangling using Cropping 2d (converting images from (160, 320,3) into (76, 320, 3)) and lambda layer for normalization (converting every pixel value in the range of -0.5 to 0.5)

 Please see below the image of my ConvNet and it is developed using Keras Visualization API's.